dc4eu/educational-pilot/OfficialDeliverables/5.2 DSTRL/README.md

 **Version**: 2.0 (Comprehensive Results Integration)
 **Contact**: DC4EU Project Office for detailed results analysis and implementation guidance

-*This comprehensive DSTRL documentation supports the creation of a unified European digital credential ecosystem whilst respecting institutional autonomy and national sovereignty in educational and professional qualification systems.*
+*This comprehensive DSTRL documentation supports the creation of a unified European digital credential ecosystem whilst respecting institutional autonomy and national sovereignty in educational and professional qualification systems.
+The library provides evidence-based guidance for institutions, policy makers, and technology providers seeking to implement digital credential systems that are secure, interoperable, and aligned with European digital identity standards.*